CodyReichert/awesome-cl/README.md

 For awesome *software*, see [lisp-lang.org's success stories](http://lisp-lang.org/success/) and the [awesome-cl-software](https://github.com/azzamsa/awesome-cl-software) list.

 All libraries listed here are available from [Quicklisp][16] unless stated otherwise.
-The ones marked with a :star: are so widespread and solid that they became community standards.
+The ones marked with a ⭐ are so widespread and solid that they became community standards.
 You can't be wrong with them.
 This is the case for Quicklisp, BordeauxThreads and such.
 Libraries denoted with a 👍 are the ones we like and want to